storj/storj/docs/blueprints/deletion-performance.md

 ## Design

-First, we can do reduce timeouts for delete requests.
-Undeleted pieces will eventually get garbage collected, so we can allow some of them to get lost.

-The uplink should be able to issue the request without having to wait for the deletion to happen.
-Currently deletions are implemented as an RPC, instead, use a call without waiting for a response.
-For example, nodes could internally delete things async.

-To reduce dialing time we should use UDP for delete requests.

-Ensure we delete segments in parallel as much as possible.

-All these actions will reduce the time that the uplink spends deleting the pieces from the storage nodes.
+Delegate to the satellite to make the delete requests to the storage nodes.

+Uplink will send the delete request to the satellite and wait for its response.

+The satellite will send the delete requests to all the storage nodes that have segments and delete the segments from the pointerDB.
+Finally, it will respond to the uplink.

+The satellite will communicate with the storage nodes:

+- Using the current network protocol, RPC/TCP.
+- The request will be sent with long-time cancellation in the same way as upload.
+- It won't send requests to offline storage nodes.
+- It will send requests concurrently as much as possible.

+The satellite will use a backpressure mechanism for ensuring that it's responsive with uplink.
+The garbage collection will delete the pieces in those storage nodes that didn't receive the delete requests.

+The satellite could use a connectionless network protocol, like UDP, to send delete request to the storage nodes.
+We discard to introduce this change in the first implementation and consider it in the future if we struggle to accomplish the goals.

 ## Rationale

 We have found some alternative approaches.
 We list them, presenting their advantages and trade-offs regarding the designed approach.

+### (1) Uplink delete pieces of the storage nodes more efficiently

+As it currently does, uplink would delete the pieces from the storage nodes but with the following changes:

+1. Reduce timeouts for delete requests.
+1. Undeleted pieces will eventually get garbage collected, so we can allow some of them to get lost.
+1. Uplink would send the request without waiting for the deletion to happen.
+For example, nodes could internally delete things async.
+1. Send delete segments request concurrently as much as possible.

+Additionally:

+- We could change transport protocol for delete requests to a connectionless protocol, like UDP, for reducing dialing time.
+- We could probabilistically skip deleting pieces to minimize the number of requests.
+For example, we could only send the deletion requests to only 50% of the pieces.

+Advantages:

+- No extra running and maintenance costs on the satellite side.

+Disadvantages:

+- Storage nodes will have more garbage than currently because of not waiting for storage nodes to confirm the operation.
+- Storage nodes will have more garbage if we use a connectionless transport protocol
+- Storage nodes will have more garbage if we use a probabilistic approach.

-### (1) Satellite delete pieces of the storage nodes reliably
+### (2) Satellite delete pieces of the storage nodes reliably

 Uplink will communicate with the satellite as it currently does.